TechDomani/multi-currency-basket/README.md

 [http://localhost:3000](http://localhost:3000)

-To run in production mode use
+To run in production mode install server (if not done already)

-npm install
+    npm install -g serve

+Run the build

+    npm run build

+To start the application

-npm install -g serve (if not already installed) npm run build serve -s build
+    serve -s build

 The application will then be accessible at